Client:

 {↑} Works by Brown & Brown, House For A Chemist.

-{↑} Graphic patterns based on the ‘horizon line’ brand device.
-Each texture takes inspiration from OS map iconography depicting different types of topography, and is chosen for a specific building, according to its place in the landscape.
+{↑} Graphic patterns derived from the ‘horizon line’ brand device.
+Each texture draws on OS map iconography to represent different types of topography, selected for each building according to its position within the landscape.

 {↑}{↓} Fully responsive Brown & Brown website, designed and built by Studio.Build to work seamlessly across all browser sizes and types.

-{↑} The website is designed with a focused approach to the individual buildings, with clear images and separate detail, allowing the viewer to concentrate on one or the other — without distractions.
+{↑} The website takes a focused approach to individual buildings, presenting clear imagery and distinct detail, allowing the viewer to concentrate on each element without distraction.

 {↑} Website main menu system.